 Phytostabilization is applied in LIFE NARMENA.
+This is a specific type of phytoremediation.
 Plants and their microorganisms stabilize and/or fix certain pollutants (metals) in the soil, rhizosphere or roots, instead of absorbing them.
 In the case of metal pollution, this will reduce the mobility of metals, reducing their bioavailability and consequently their effects on fauna and flora.

 A BAP will be carried out on agricultural land and in the nature reserve.
 Both cases have their specific requirements.

-The constructed wetland is an artificial kind of swamp through which a part of the Calie river is led.
-The water is purified according to the principle of "Horizontal Subsurface Flow" and by means of natural geochemical and biological processes.
+The constructed wetland is an artificial swamp or flood zone, in which the water is purified by means of natural geochemical and biological processes.

-The constructed wetland will occupy a small hectare and is ideally located just upstream of Winkelsbroek, in order to capture as much as metal pollution and nutrients as possible before the nature reserve.
+The constructed wetland will occupy a small hectare and is ideally located just upstream of Winkelsbroek, in order to capture as much as metal pollution and nutrients as possible before the stream enters the nature reserve.

-The baseline monitoring of the sediment, soils of riverbanks and flooding area and surface- and groundwater are ongoing.
-A feasibility study on phytoremediation is also currently being carried out by the University of Hasselt.
-This includes a feasibility screening of phytoremediation in the context of the Calie, selection of the most appropriate phytoremediation mechanism (with a focus on phytostabilization of chromium), identification of the most appropriate plants and a thorough feasibility evaluation.
-The ideal locations for both remediation methods are also being determined.
-The remediation work is scheduled to start beginning of 2021.
-Spring as the start of planting has been strategically chosen for the growing season of the chosen plants.
+The baseline monitoring of the sediment, soils of riverbanks and flooding area and surface- and groundwater is completed.
+A feasibility study on phytoremediation has also been carried out by the University of Hasselt.
+This includes a feasibility screening of phytoremediation in the context of the Calie, selection of the most appropriate phytoremediation mechanism (with a focus on phytostabilization of chromium), identification of the most appropriate plants and bacteria and a thorough feasibility evaluation.
+The constructed of the wetland is foreseen for summer of 2022.
+The planting of the BAPs has been finalized.
+Inoculation of the root zone is foreseen for next year.